ukaea/Glovebox-Simulator/readme.md

 - **use_sim_time** : If this value is true, Gazebo will use simulated time instead of system clock.
 The default value is **true**.
 - **debug** : If this value is true, Gazebo will be launched in debug mode.
 This option is useful for debugging Gazebo-related issues that won't show in the terminal.
 The default value is **false**.
 - **paused** : If this value is true, Gazebo will be started paused.
 The default value is **$(arg use_trajectory_controller)** because, when MoveIt! is enabled, Gazebo needs to be started paused to let the controllers initialize.

-To launch it with default arguments, run the following command in a terminal :

-`roslaunch kortex_gazebo spawn.launch`

-To launch it with optional arguments, specify the argument name, then ":=", then the value you want.
-For example, :

-`roslaunch kortex_gazebo spawn.launch start_rviz:=false use_trajectory_controller:=false`